robzeh/manga2gether/README.md

 # manga2gether

-test
+  Read manga with your friends in a Twitch/YouTube like way.
+Create rooms, query [MangaDex](https://mangadex.org/) and read pages synchronously.

+### Development

-To start your Phoenix server:
+To start Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`